-The snappy green and red mitred conure is an exuberant, small-to-medium-sized parrot who loves to play, and who has the talent to become a good talker.
+The snappy green and red mitred conure is an exuberant, small-to-medium-sized parrot that loves to play and has the talent to become a good talker.
 This is a very active bird, curious about the world, comical, and eager to explore.
 But a mitred conure can also be somewhat temperamental and can be prone to nipping—and it will scream if denied the attention it wants and needs.
-This may not be a great bird for a beginner, an owner senstive to noise, or for an apartment dweller with nearby neighbors.
+This may not be a great bird for a beginner, an owner sensitive to noise, or for an apartment dweller with nearby neighbors.
 Some owners, however, use mitred conures as "watch birds" due to their piercingly loud alarm calls.

 Origin and History

 The mitred conure is native to the South American Andes from north-central Peru, south through Bolivia to northwestern Argentina, where it typically inhabits forests at an altitude from about 3,000 to 11,000 feet.
 Introduced populations are also found in California, Florida, and Hawaii, where they are sometimes considered a nuisance due to crop damage.

 Tame, hand-fed mitred conures can make affectionate family pets when given plenty of love and attention.
 As with any pet bird, mitred conures have their moods, and like other conure species, the mitred can get nippy.
 For this reason, a conure is not the best pet for households with small children, but they can make quite good family pets in homes with older children who understand how to handle and respect birds.